Obezyan0941/Tax_agency_web_scraper/README.md

 an SQL database, it is proceeded by "proxy_.py" script.
 The tax agency's web site is very strict to proxy connections, it makes the scraping process to take quite a few time, however the system is stable and eventually gets its job done.

+This repository also contains two excel files: "sites Белгород.xlsx" with the company names of a town of Belgorod and "test_comp_info.xlsx" containing a sample of data that was scraped from the previous company list.
+There are a lot of "none" cells, it is an issue of companies that were already closed at the time of scraping.